Mr. and Mrs. Darcy wish you a very Merry Christmas!

 “Share in the magic of the season in these three warm and wonderful holiday novellas from bestselling authors.”

-Vignette #2 – Christmas Honeymoon – can be read on
+Reader reviews, Excerpts, Information on the sensuality level, and Vignette #2 – Christmas Honeymoon – can be read on The Library at Pemberley.

 This novel is an anthology of three Christmas-themed novellas with the Darcys of Pemberley as the common thread.
 “Mr. Darcy’s Christmas Carol” is written by Carolyn Eberhart and is a twist on the classic Charles Dickens tale.
 “Christmas Present” is Amanda Grange’s story of a special Christmas celebration with the Darcys and Bingleys.